ringcentral/ringcentral-api-docs/docs/voice/telephony-session-notifications.md

 ## What are the use cases?

+##### Call Analytics

-<h5>Call Analytics</h5> -  Developers can use the raw data from Telephony Session Notification events and build call analytics dashboards replicating live reports which use the same event streams.
+Developers can use the raw data from Telephony Session Notification events and build call analytics dashboards replicating live reports which use the same event streams.
 Some of the standard call analytics metrics and their corresponding formulas are:

    - Ring Time
    - Call Talk Time
    - Call Hold Time

 !!! note "Development Considerations."
     The individual event streams needs to be stored in a persistent storage like MySql DB to peform the calculations.